mikieet6/ukvi-complaints/apps/ukvi-complaints-prototype/views/content/en/negative-outcome.md

-##Apply for an administrative review
+##Check if you can apply for an administrative review

 Check your decision letter.
 It will tell you whether you can apply for an administrative review.